 “If one uncouples the last car from a train, the train will have no last car.”
 This pseudo-paradox is supposed to illustrate a certain property of natural languages.
 “Russia’s next president will be Vladimir Putin” is based on a similar, if inverted, logic, but few Russians experience it as a paradox.
 A case of bad infinity, rather – not in Hegel’s sense, not even in Dostoevsky’s, but in the simplest, most literal sense: it’s bad and feels like forever.

 Dmitry Bykov is an extremely prolific Moscow-based writer, poet and all-round pundit.
 He used to produce excellent poetry and prose.
 His literary erudition is beyond belief.
-On the other hand – to put it uncharitably – he reads a lot, writes a lot, talks a lot but understands relatively little, although in view of the humongous amounts of textual fodder he consumes, “relatively little” could be quite a lot in absolute terms.
+On the other hand – to put it uncharitably – he reads a lot, writes a lot, talks a lot but understands relatively little.
+This said, considering the humongous amounts of textual fodder he consumes, “relatively little” could be quite a lot in absolute terms.
 At his best, he’s a grandmaster of inspired nonsense.
 At his absolute best though, he can get me to agree with him – up to a point:

 Putin guarantees a relatively comfortable decomposition to the country, and the country is ready to pay dearly to prolong this comfort.
 Strictly speaking, it has nothing to pay with already.
 It would have to exert too great an effort to break this trend.
 Its current priorities are degradation, pushing out (not physically destroying, thank God) dissidents, and slow decomposition.
 It regards all other options as too bloody and bothersome to boot.